Advertisement

 Sliding weights on this style of cork produce a crustacean like clicking noise and a pendulum effect that helps create subtle pops and splashes.
 Illustration by Tim Barker

 Matching the size of the popping cork to the task is important.
 Angling for big fish in big water, when the surface is rough, an oversize popping cork normally is best.
-A big cork casts well in a strong wind, plus it moves a lot of water, necessary to draw attention from game fish in a chop.
+A big cork casts well in a strong wind, plus it moves a lot of water, which is necessary to draw attention from game fish in a chop.
 A hefty popping cork is also a must when teaming it with a big lure or live bait required for the larger fish species.

-By contrast, when fishing in calm, protected water no more than three feet deep, scaling down the size of both the popping cork and the lure or bait you suspend below it yields significantly better results.
+By contrast, when fishing in calm, protected water no more than 3 feet deep, scaling down the size of both the popping cork and the lure or bait you suspend below it yields significantly better results.

 Seatrout fall for variety of lures and baits fished just below a popping cork.